MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ::: moniker-end

 ## Resources
 Any external service that is consumed as part of your pipeline is a resource.
-An example of a resource can be another CI/CD pipeline that produces artifacts (say Azure pipelines, Jenkins etc.), code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub etc.).
+An example of a resource can be another CI/CD pipeline that produces artifacts (Azure Pipelines, Jenkins, etc.), code repositories (GitHub, Azure Repos, Git), container image registries (ACR, Docker hub, etc.).

 Resources in YAML represent sources of types pipelines, repositories and containers.